SAP/jenkins-library/documentation/docs/configuration.md

   - `resourceInstance`: (optional) resource instance identifier (not set by "Piper", can be set with the event template)

-The following event properties cannot be set and is instead set by ANS:
+The following event properties cannot be set and are instead set by the SAP Alert Notification service:
 `region`, `regionType`, `resource.globalAccount`, `resource.subAccount` and
 `resource.resourceGroup`

-For more information and an example of the structure of an ANS event, see [SAP Alert Notification Service Events](https://help.sap.com/viewer/5967a369d4b74f7a9c2b91f5df8e6ab6/Cloud/en-US/eaaa37e6ff62486ebb849507dc33abc6.html) on SAP Help Portal.
+For more information and an example of the structure of an alert notification service event, see
+[SAP Alert Notification Service Events](https://help.sap.com/viewer/5967a369d4b74f7a9c2b91f5df8e6ab6/Cloud/en-US/eaaa37e6ff62486ebb849507dc33abc6.html) on SAP Help Portal.

-### ANS configuration
+### SAP Alert Notification service configuration

-The ANS service key needs to be present in the environment, where the "Piper" binary is run.
-The environment variable used is: `PIPER_ansServiceKey`
+The SAP Alert Notification service service-key needs to be present in the environment, where the "Piper" binary is run.
+The environment variable used
+is: `PIPER_ansServiceKey`

-If Jenkins is used to run "Piper", you can use the Jenkins credential store to store the ANS service key as a "Secret Text" credential.
+If Jenkins is used to run "Piper", you can use the Jenkins credential store to store the alert notification service service-key as a "Secret Text" credential.
 Provide the credential id in the configuration file as follows:

 ```yaml
 hooks: